Syslifters/reptor/docs/writing-plugins/tools.md

 ## Uploading to notes

-If you haven't done this so far, you can now add the configuration of your SysReptor installation.
+If you haven't done this yet, you can now add the configuration of your SysReptor installation.
 Create an API token at `https://yourinstallation.local/users/self/apitokens/` and run `reptor conf` to add all information.

 Let's upload our formatted data to the project notes: